Integralist/integralist.co.uk/content/posts/go-interfaces.md

 The function then stringify's the response body and returns it.
 This is sufficient for a basic example, but in the real world this function would likely do lots more processing to the response data.

-Already in this code there are lots of interfaces being utilised, which may not be immediately obvious.
+It may not be immediately obvious but there are already many instances where interfaces are being utilised.
 Let's break down the code and see what interfaces there are.

 The `http.Get` function returns a pointer to a `http.Response` struct, and from within that struct we extract the `Body` field and pass it to `ioutil.ReadAll`.